msvalina/msvalina.github.io/content/behavior-and-environment.rst

 to donate 1000$, and you don't have that money with you or it is too much for you.
 Your Ability will be very low and if you don't have huge Motivation you wont do that Behavior.
 But if they ask for 10$ and you want to do it, and you have the money with you, Behavior will happen.
-The take a way here is that Motivation is like a wave.
+The takeaway here is that Motivation is like a wave.
 It comes and goes, everybody knows that.
 But where great idea is, is that **by making things simplier or more easy to do we don't have to rely on Motivation.**